balena-io/reconfix/lib/jsontemplate/README.markdown

 JSONTemplate
 ============

-> Bidirectional JSON templating engine
+> Bidirectional JSON-based templating engine

 JSONTemplate is a templating engine that operates on JSON objects, providing the unique benefit of allowing bidirectional transformations, that is, from